Coming into focus..

 I knew I needed to have a strong support system in the back.
 I couldn’t just screw screws right into the particle board.
 Not with each one weighing around 40 pounds.
 So I used a 1 x 4 for the backside and 6 screws to secure it.
 That did the job. 😀

 I am no pro when it comes to 45 degree angles, but I have to say this wasn’t that hard.. just very tedious.
-Pay no attention to the big chunk of wood missing wood in the frame I came up with a fix it plan later on.
+I fixed that big chunk of wood missing wood in the frame with some plaster of paris.

 For those of you who are new to this.
 Before cutting your 45 degree angles mark lightly with a pencil which direction it should approximately be cut at.
 Nothing fancy this is to keep the confusion away.
 It definitely helped me from getting confused and cutting in the wrong direction.. 😀 Or maybe it’s just me because I’m always overthinking things. 😀